flatironinstitute/kachery-cloud/doc/create_mongo_atlas_database.md

     - Select Password authentication method
     - For user name you can use `kachery-zone-example-user`
     - You can autogenerate a secure password (copy it and save it somewhere secure)
+        - **important**: it will be easiest if the password does not have any special symbols, as they may need to be escaped later on when using the URI
     - Add a built-in role (read/write to any database)
     - Restrict access to specific clusters
         - Select the new deployment `kachery-zone-example`